Jackal-Headed Cover of Canopic Jar

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Limestone stopper for a canopic jar in the form of a jackal's head (Duamutef).
-The details of the eyes and brows are heightened with black pained outlines.
-In the space on the front of the neck, between the two lappets of the wig, there is painted in blue.
-The plug is rather short.
+Limestone stopper for a canopic jar.
+The stopper is in the form of a jackal's head (Dewamutef).
+The jackal has a rather small face.
+The details of the eyes and brows are heightened by the use of black outlines.
+The front of the ears are marked with diagonally incised lines.
+The plug is short.